pedestriantactics/pedestriantactics.github.io/mindpalace-house-manual.md

 # Hi
 Thanks for choosing the Mind Palace.
 I built this space to maximize productivity and leisure with a minimal footprint.
 This is my first AirBnb listing so I welcome your thoughts during your stay.

+Please refer to the check-in instructions on AirBnb for the lockbox location and code.

 Please keep shoes at the door.

 There is a spare key in the cupboard up to the right of the stove if you need one.